rbarberop/community/tutorials/mender_gcp_ota_demo/index.md

 ```
 cd ~/community/tutorials/mender_gcp_ota_demo/auth-function/functions
-firebase login
+firebase login --no-localhost
 firebase use --add $PROJECT
 ```

 Let's set the environment variables for the functions.
-Replace the IP address for mender.url with the external IP address of your mender server
+Replace the IP address for mender.url with the external IP address of your mender server.

+Note: you may be prompted to verify your compute instance zone, the default may be incorrect, so answer 'n'.

 ```
 export GCP_IOT_MENDER_DEMO_HOST_IP_ADDRESS=$(gcloud compute instances describe mender-ota-demo --project $PROJECT --format="value(networkInterfaces.accessConfigs[0].natIP)")